unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 ======================

 * If you want to see the full guidelines for dates, see the :doc:`Date </fields/date>` page
-* For more information about where to find creation date(s) on an object, see Where Can the Date Information be Found? <date-sources>`
+* For more information about where to find creation date(s) on an object, see :ref:`Where Can the Date Information be Found? <date-sources>`
-* For formatting instruction for all types of dates, see :ref:`General Date Rules <date-rules>`
+* For formatting instruction for all types of dates, see :ref:`General Date Rules <date-fill>`
 * For additional guidelines regarding creation dates (including special instructions for postcards and items that are derivations), see Creation Dates
 * For examples of when various kinds of dates would apply, see :ref:`Special Dates <date-special>`
 * To see additional examples, see :ref:`Other Examples <date-examples>`